unraid/docs/docs/unraid-os/getting-started/set-up-unraid/deploy-and-configure-unraid-os.md

 :::important
 Many motherboards limit boot device selection to 12 hard drives.
 If your USB flash drive is recognized as a hard drive, you may not be able to boot from it after installing 12 physical hard drives.
 Configure the BIOS to treat the flash drive as a removable device whenever possible.

+If using an add-on HBA, you may be able to disable INT 13h support to prevent its connected drives from appearing in the bootable devices list, helping to stay within the 12-drive limit.
 :::

 </details>